coursetable/coursetable/CONTRIBUTING.md

 We hope you’ll enjoy building something your friends can use as well!

-## Initial Development Environment Setup
+## Setting up the development environment

 <details>
   <summary><strong>Initial setup for Windows only (CLICK HERE)</strong></summary>